 You can't always expect the Amazon Tap to work when you're out because it requires either WiFi or a mobile hotspot, which isn't always easy to receive outside your home.

-The next two go hand-in-hand because this product isn't always listening and can't be activated unless you tap the microphone button.
-That defeats the purpose of what the Amazon Echo became famous for, and it makes its price tag confusing.
+When it was first released, the product wasn't always listening and couldn't be activated unless you tapped the microphone button.
+That defeated the purpose of what the Amazon Echo became famous for, which made its price tag confusing.

-The average price is around $130, which is pricey compared to the $180 Echo or $90 Echo Dot, which have features the Tap doesn't have.
-Your only selling point is portability and that's not enough.
+The average price is around $130, which is pricey compared to the $180 Echo or $90 Echo Dot, but it does have portability.

 Is Amazon Tap a Bust?